leejoonli/code-every-day/log.md

 ## Thoughts

 Replaced the spread selection pressable from a text box to a "fanned deck" image.
 Able to get images overlapped and able to keep functionality to set selected cards.

+# Day 29 (3/2/2022)

+## Personal Project

+Worked on a personal project.

+## Thoughts

+Added a modal and basic CSS layout.
+Need to add background and probably better buttons/pressables to open and close modal.
+Also should add a start animation to whenever the user presses the initial pressable at the top to show that a new reading has occurred.